HelenGlover/Digital-Garden/_notes/Innovation.md

 ---
-title: Innovation
+title: Entrepreneurship
 labels:
-  - collection
+  - wiki
 ---

-Under construction!
+<a href="https://hbr.org/2013/05/why-the-lean-start-up-changes-everything">Why the Lean Start-Up Changes Everything</a>
+<a href="https://canvanizer.com/new/business-model-canvas">Business Model Canvas </a>